 In the Microwave

-Wrap in a damp paper towel and microwave in short intervals.
+Wrap the corn in a damp paper towel and heat in short intervals.

 On the Stovetop

-Cut the kernels off and sauté briefly with butter.
+Cut the kernels off the cob and sauté them briefly with butter.

-Reheating in the air fryer is usually the best option because it brings back some of the roasted texture.
+The air fryer is usually the best reheating method because it helps bring back some of the roasted texture.

 Common Mistakes to Avoid